 Go all out with interior design.
 Renting often requires asking permission to attach a picture hanger to the wall, and changing the paint colour is out of the question.
 As a condo owner, you have full authority to decorate and renovate to your personal taste.

 Less maintenance, more free time.
 Give away your repair tools, snow shovel, lawn mower and most of your gardening tools!
 Condo living means you now have a crew that maintains the grounds and building in all seasons.
-If you are accustomed to gardening, set up a container garden on your patio or balcony for your favorite flowers and vegetables.
+If you are accustomed to gardening, set up a container garden on your patio or balcony for your favourite flowers and vegetables.

 Assistance with property management.
 As the sole owner of a house, you are responsible for absolutely everything - from a leaky toilet to a leaky roof.
 The majority of condo complexes have a property manager that handles all of the repairs, operations and maintenance that goes into keeping a property at its best and up to standard.